Jaris-top/OliveNet-Hyperspectral-CNN/README.md

 This project is a reproducible engineering implementation of the research workflow, not a certified gemological instrument.
 Real deployment requires calibrated acquisition hardware, controlled illumination, verified labels, sample-level data splitting, and external validation.

+## Intellectual Property
+Software Copyright Registration No. **2025SR0655319**
+Registered with the National Copyright Administration of China, April 2025.

 ## Citation
 If you use this code, please cite the original paper: